VeinsOfTheEarth/pareto_lake_area/README.md

 Code and data for:

-## Quantifying uncertainty in Pareto lake area estimates
+## Quantifying uncertainty in Pareto estimates of global lake area

 ### Products